Document Text

 Background

-The middle passage of the Triangle Trade between Europe, Africa, and the Americas carried recently captured men, women, and children from the west coast of Africa to the colonies of the New World.
-Records indicate that over two million people were forcibly transported across the Atlantic between 1500 and 1700, and only 1.7 million survived the journey.
-Approximately 266,000 were brought to the Spanish colonies during this time.
+The middle passage of the Atlantic Slave Trade carried recently-enslaved men, women, and children from the west coast of Africa to the colonies in the Americas.
+Records indicate that over two million people were forcibly transported across the Atlantic between 1500 and 1700.
+Only 1.7 million survived the journey.
+The Spanish were the most prolific enslavers during this period.
+Approximately 266,000 enslaved people were brought to the Spanish colonies during this time.
+By the time the Atlantic Slave Trade was abolished in the United States in 1808 an estimated twelve million enslaved people had been forcibly taken to the Americas.

-The horrors of the Middle Passage are well documented: cramped conditions, lack of food and water, widespread disease, and abuse at the hands of captors all led to a high mortality rate.
-But traditional historical narratives of the journey tend to leave out the specific horrors faced by female captives.
-Women and girls were raped by captors and crews.
-Pregnant women received no special treatment to ensure the health of themselves or their unborn babies, and most women who went into labor while aboard a slave ship lost their lives.
-Mothers of young children had to struggle twice as hard to ensure not only their own survival but also that of their children, only to be separated at the slave markets when they were sold to different buyers.
+The horrors of the Middle Passage are well-documented.
+Cramped conditions, lack of food and water, widespread disease, and abuse at the hands of captors all led to a high mortality rate.
+But traditional historical narratives tend to leave out the specific horrors faced by female captives.
+Women and girls were raped by crew members.
+Pregnant women received no medical care, and most women who went into labor aboard slave ships died.
+Mothers of young children had to ensure not only their own survival but also that of their children, only to be separated at the slave markets when they were sold to different buyers.

-The statistics here represent the Middle Passage voyage of the English slave ship James.
-This voyage represents the larger trend of English ships bringing enslaved people to the Spanish colonies, which was growing into an important partnership at the end of the 1600s.
+These statistics are from the Middle Passage voyage of the English slave ship James.
+This voyage is representative of the many English ships that brought enslaved people to the Spanish colonies.
+Both countries were dependent on this trade partnership by the end of the 1600s.

-The seventy-two enslaved people who survived the journey across the Atlantic were probably forced to work on sugar plantations in the Spanish colony of Cuba.
+The seventy-two enslaved people who survived the journey were probably forced to work on sugar plantations in the Spanish colony of Cuba.

-For more records of slaving voyages, visit Voyages: The Atlantic Slave Trade Database.
+For more records of slave ship voyages, visit Voyages: The Atlantic Slave Trade Database.

 Vocabulary

-- Middle Passage: The part of the Triangle Trade that brought enslaved people from Africa to the New World.
+• Middle Passage: The part of the Atlantic Slave Trade that brought enslaved people from Africa to the Americas.

 Discussion Questions

-- What additional dangers did enslaved women face during the Middle Passage?
+• What dangers did enslaved women face during the Middle Passage?

-- Twenty-five percent of the enslaved people aboard the James were children aged 10 years or younger.
-What would it be like to endure the Middle Passage at such a young age?
+• Twenty-five percent of the enslaved people aboard the James were children aged ten years or younger.
+What effect would such an experience have on the lives of these young people?

 Suggested Activities

-- Include this document as part of any lesson on the Middle Passage or the Triangle Trade.
+• Include this document as part of any lesson on the Middle Passage or the Atlantic Slave Trade.
+This resource can help students begin to consider the specifics experiences of women and children who were trafficked as part of the Atlantic Slave Trade.

-- Ask students to create an infographic of the data on the enslaved people carried by the James to the New World.
+• Ask students to create an infographic of the data on the enslaved people carried by the James to the New World.
+Then ask them to analyze their findings.

-- Mayken van Angola and Marie-Josèphe Angélique both endured the treacherous journey across the Atlantic as captives.
-Couple this resource with either of their life stories to enrich student understanding of the lives of colonial enslaved women.
+• Many enslaved women in the Americas endured the treacherous journey across the Atlantic as captives.
+Couple this resource with any of the following to enrich student understanding of the lives of enslaved women:

 Themes